hydradatabase/docs/analyze/with-metabase.md

 Let’s start by creating a sample table in Hydra and populate it with some data.
 You'll need to replace your Hydra connection string or set the `PGCONN` environment variable.

-* Create a sample database and seed some data.
-You will be prompted for the Hydra password twice.
-It is (as configured in compose) `hydra`.
+* Create a sample table and seed some data.

     ```
-    psql $PGCONN \
+    psql "$PGCONN" \
       -c "CREATE TABLE sample_data (id uuid NOT NULL PRIMARY KEY DEFAULT gen_random_uuid(), sample integer, timestamp timestamptz) USING columnar;" \
       -c "INSERT INTO sample_data (sample, timestamp) SELECT floor((random() + random() + random() + random() + random() + random()) / 6 * 100000000)::int, to_timestamp(EXTRACT(epoch from NOW()) - floor(random() * 2600000)) FROM generate_series(1, 50000);"
     ```